harnicode/newsman-api/task.md

-1. Implement an endpoing to retrieve all posts from the database using command or query handlers
+1. Implement an endpoint to retrieve all posts from the database using command or query handlers